12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 When deciding which metrics and data you want to follow, first start by considering your goals.

 Focus on the end goal and look into what metrics should be measured and which KPIs should be tracked.
-Think about the different data that influences and affects your goal both indirectly and directly.
+Think about the different data that influence and affect your goal both indirectly and directly.

 If your goal is to increase conversions on your eCommerce website using live chat, there are some factors to keep in mind that can affect conversions.